groupdocs/docs.groupdocs.com/content/viewer-net/release-notes/release-notes-2020/groupdocs.viewer-for-.net-20.5-release-notes.md

 ### Behavior changes

-*   Starting from 20.5 the CAD drawings are converted to SVG instead of PNG for better quality please refer to [How to convert CAD drawings to HTML]({{< ref "viewer-net/developer-guide/advanced-features/viewing/view-cad-drawings/how-to-convert-cad-drawings-to-html.md" >}}) article for more details.
+*   Starting from 20.5 the CAD drawings are converted to SVG instead of PNG for better quality please refer to [How to convert CAD to HTML]({{< ref "viewer-net/developer-guide/advanced-features/viewing/view-cad-drawings/how-to-convert-cad-to-html.md" >}}) article for more details.